Sustainability / Social Report / Customer Satisfaction and Safety Assurance Chemical and Product Safety

 Chemical Substance Management

-The Daicel Group not only complies with domestic regulations pertaining to the management of chemical products but also maintains compliance with the chemical regulations enforced in each country in Europe, the U.S., Asia-Pacific, and other regions by utilizing search databases for domestic and international laws to obtain the latest information on revisions to laws and regulatory trends in each country.
+The Daicel Group not only complies with domestic regulations pertaining to the management of chemical substances but also maintains compliance with the chemical regulations enforced in each country in Europe, the U.S., Asia-Pacific, and other regions by utilizing search databases for domestic and international laws to obtain the latest information on revisions to laws and regulatory trends in each country.

-*REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) is a regulation that mandates that producers and importers must register their chemical products with the European Union conduct safety assessments, control permits for their use and restrict their use.
+*REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) is a regulation that mandates that producers and importers must register their chemical products with the European Union, conduct safety assessments, control permits for their use, and restrict their use.

 Consolidated Management of Chemical Information

-Provision of Chemical Information
+Provision and Communication of Chemical Information

 The Daicel Group provides the following information on chemical substances to ensure that customers can use its products with a sense of safety and security.